 The wrong prompt was the easiest to diagnose and fix.
 If my students indicated they didn’t know anything and didn’t want to know anything then the prompt was probably too specific or too broad.
 The specific prompts were so narrow the students couldn’t pull on background knowledge and thus they didn’t know what they might want to know.
 The broad prompts were overwhelming.
 Students didn’t know where to start on their own papers and then when it came time to share they didn’t want to contribute ideas that seemed too simplistic or—heaven forbid—might be wrong.

 So how to find the correct prompt?
 In general, it should be broad enough that students can latch on to something—anything—and actually kinda sorta the least bit interesting.
 Consider incorporating some sort of visual.
-For example, ask students to complete a KWL on weather and show pictures of a stormy sky, an angry-looking weather map, or a complex chart/graph with only a few familiar words or trends.
-If the students don’t think they know anything about the topic but can state something they see or know from the visuals, they at least have a place to start and that will lower their affective barriers for the rest of the assignment.
+For example, ask students to complete a KWL on weather but show pictures of a stormy sky, an angry-looking weather map, or a complex chart/graph with only a few familiar words or trends.
+If the students don’t think they know anything about the topic but can state something they see or know from the visuals, they at least have a place to start and they’ll lower their affective barriers for the rest of the assignment.
 Students feel better when they know they don’t need to turn in a blank paper.

 What to do with Wants?

-The most common suggestion for dealing with all those Ws is to assign some or all of them to students as bonus questions or as a part of a research assignment.
+The most common suggestion for dealing with all those Ws is to assign some or all to students as bonus questions or as a part of a research assignment.
 I always hesitated with those because often they felt like “more” work not “more enriching” work and I worried it might make students want to ask fewer questions, certainly fewer interesting questions, the next time I tried to use a KWL.
 But that was my particular group of high school students – assigning those questions might work for yours.
 So how to manage the Ws?

 - Identify the ones relevant to the purpose for learning.
 Once students have completed the K and W, give them the lesson or unit objective(s) in student-friendly language.
 Ask students to identify ones that are relevant to the objectives.
 You can indentify any they missed and guide them away from those that don’t qualify.
 Try to include any reasonably close question during the unit to acknowledge and reward that valuable questioning mindset!